nabeel-ahmad/express-mongoose-docs/README.md

 var docs = require("express-mongoose-docs");
 ```

+Make sure the following line comes after all express middleware such as app.use(express.bodyParser());

 ```sh
 docs(app, mongoose); // If you don't use mongoose you can skip the 2nd param
 ```

 * Step 3

-The Docs web page can be accessed at Your-Base-URL/apiDocs
+That's it.
+The Docs web page should be accessible at this URL: Your-Base-URL/apiDocs

 Example: http://localhost:5000/apiDocs